ealush/vest/website/docs/writing_tests/async_tests.md

 > Since 5.1.0

 Each test function is passed an object with a `signal` property.
 This signal is an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) which can be used to terminate your async operations once a test is canceled.
+Vest creates an AbortController for each test, and passes its signal to the test function.

 The AbortSignal has a boolean `aborted` property, by which you can determine whether the test was canceled or not.